Flodder 3: Plot

 In all the commotion that follows, Sjakie forgets to arrange the rental payments on the house in time and the Flodders are under threat of being evicted.
 They gather all their friends and a massive fight ensues between them on one side and the rest of the neighborhood and the police on the other.
 Sjakie shows up and makes the announcement that the Flodders are not evicted until their house is sold, which eventually ends the fight.
 On top of that he has managed to arrange subsidy to bid on the house on behalf of the city council.

 When the house is put up for sale in a public auction, Van Brandwijk desperately tries to outbid Sjakie.
 This leads to a lot of annoyance among the other members of the festival committee who have grown tired of Van Brandwijk's obsession to drive out the Flodders from the area.
-Eventually, the house is bought by Ma Flodder's ex-fiancee, who gives the house back to the Flodder family, thereby ensuring that there is no more legal avenue to get the Flodders evicted.
+Eventually, the house is bought by Ma Flodder's ex-fiancée, who gives the house back to the Flodder family, thereby ensuring that there is no more legal avenue to get the Flodders evicted.

 As the Flodders (including Sjakie, who is now romantically involved with Mirjam) celebrate their victory that night, Van Brandwijk is thrown out of the committee.
 This causes him to engage in more drastic measures and he steals a fuel truck, and tries to drive it directly into the home of the Flodders.
 At the very last moment the truck collides with grandpa's wheelchair (who turns out to be able to walk after all and escapes just in time) missing the Flodder residence and hitting the adjacent house.
 A chain reaction of events is set in motion, partially caused by all the decorations across town in preparation for Zonnedael's anniversary, causing the entire town to burn down.
 With the exception of the home of the Flodder family, which was not decorated for the festival at all.